Gadekar2003/100DaysOfCode-LeetCode/README.md

 4)Maximum sum of subarray numbers using kadanes's algorithm<br><hr>
 5)Given an input string s, reverse the order of the words.
 A word is defined as a sequence of non-space characters.
 The words in s will be separated by at least one space.
-Return a string of the words in reverse order concatenated by a single space.
+Return a string of the words in reverse order concatenated by a single space.<br><hr>
+6)Given an integer array nums sorted in non-decreasing order, remove the duplicates in-place such that each unique element appears only once.
+The relative order of the elements should be kept the same.
+Then return the number of unique elements in nums.
+Leetcode-26